pytest-dev/pytest/doc/en/how-to/fixtures.rst

 would only add the finalizer once the fixture would have done something that we'd need to teardown.

-Here's how the previous example would look using the ``addfinalizer`` method:

 .. code-block:: python

     # content of test_emaillib.py